 It's all so well conceived I still can't decide if it's ironic that Apple, too, was built on a cult of personality and took its name from the Fab Four's record label and was spearheaded by an iconic figurehead.
 (Even more ironic, certainly, are shady reports that ISIS leaders banned iPhones following Tim Cook's public pronouncement that he was "proud to be gay.")

 But, at a certain point, the comparison of IS to NASDAQ-listed companies with snazzy marketing departments fall flat.
 While on myriad levels IS may function as a prescient umbrella corporation with an in-house branding agency that aligns several subsidiaries and outside interests, it is also a flagrant criminal enterprise.
 At least in the eyes of international law, which is an easy enough thing to skirt when your employees and associates believe their mandate comes directly from the mouth of god.
-Hence any comparison to various organized mafias and cartels also falls short, as by their very nature these organizations require secrecy—or at the very least the coverage of the shadows—to thrive.
+Hence any comparison to various organised mafias and cartels also falls short, as by their very nature these organisations require secrecy - or at the very least the coverage of the shadows - to thrive.

 And if their latest al-Naba (its annual military report) is any indication of IS's level of sophistication as of late March 2014, the events of this past summer only dictate that similar and more accurate auditing is happening above the line.
 Only the events of the next few months will dictate whether they can keep things afloat at the seemingly break-neck pace they did this year.

 A new book by Loretta Napoleoni, The Islamist Phoenix: The Islamic State and the Redrawing of the Middle East, focuses on the above in a micro- and macro-level detail within its matter-of-fact and succinct 160 pages.
-Napoleoni's thesis is that the Islamic State is a singular terrorist organization in its uniqueness and operational procedures—and as a business enterprise in general—that should absolutely not be compared to the likes of al-Qaeda or previous statehood-driven and extremely well-financed organizations such as the PLO.
+Napoleoni's thesis is that the Islamic State is a singular terrorist organisation in its uniqueness and operational procedures - and as a business enterprise in general - that should absolutely not be compared to the likes of al-Qaeda or previous statehood-driven and extremely well-financed organisations such as the PLO.

 I sat with Napoleoni over the weekend, to chat about her new book and meet before the event we will both be participating in tonight, December 2, at the New York Society of Ethical Culture tonight at 7 PM.
 Also on the panel will be VICE Ground Zero: Syriacorrespondent Jean-René Augé-Napoli and former New York Times Middle East bureau chief Chris Hedges.